13bzhang/fbsample/README.md

 5. Use `create_target` in `fbsample` to create [demographic targets](https://www.facebook.com/business/a/online-sales/ad-targeting-details) for each strata in your quota sample.
 In addition to each strata's demographics information, you should also provide information about how much you plan to spend on each strata.

 6. Use `batch_strata_ads` in `fbsample` to create ads for each strata in your quota sample.
-For each strata, the function creates an Ad Set and an Ad.
+For each strata, the function creates an Ad set and an Ad.